Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 114. The Return of Zion
 115. The Judgement of Israel
 116. The Chariot of Ethiopia
-117. The King of Rômê and the King of Ethiopia
+117. The King of Byzantium and the King of Ethiopia

 [Colophon](#colophon)